Opers and nonabelian Hodge: numerical studies: Implementation details

-where in this expression, $|A|$ denotes the componentwise absolute value of a vector or matrix.
+In this expression, the absolute value of a vector or matrix represents the result of applying the absolute value componentwise, i.e.~the components of $|v|$ are the absolute values of the components of $v$, and the entries of $|F|$ are $|F_{ij}|$.
 The expression above is thus used as the estimated error bound for the components of each subdominant vector.

 Turning now to the calculation of the determinantal invariants and spectral coordinates, it is convenient to change notation slightly and denote by $v_1, \ldots, v_{d+N}$ the collection of subdominant vectors of the frame matrices for all of the Stokes sectors.
 Having estimated the componentwise error in each of the vectors $v_i$, we now promote this to an estimated error bound for the relevant invariants $p(i,j,k)$ and $q(i,j,k,l,m,n)$.
 To do this we compute the partial derivative of the invariant at $(v_1, \ldots, v_{d+N})$ with respect to each vector component and contract this with \eqref{eq:vertex-variation-bound}.
 In our implementation, the partial derivatives of the determinantal invariants are numerically approximated by finite differences with a fixed step size of $10^{-12}$.